recepozcelik/exchangeCurrencyApp/README.md

  If port is busy on your local machine, you can change port by using --port attribute.
 It doesnt matter.

- ##  Thank you Guys, If you get an error while trying to run project, Please don't hesitate to contact me
+ ##  Thank you Guys, If you get an error while trying to run project, Please don't hesitate to contact me.
  ##  My mobile number : +905314561411